Topics Map > College of Letters and Science > Human Resources > Payroll

 Members of the tenured faculty who leave UW-Madison are allowed to return to the university without a tenure review within two years of their departure FP&P 4.20 (C).
 When faculty members who have resigned wish to return, there must be a position available, the department must endorse the request, and the dean must approve it.

-Contact your Associate Dean and/or Ben Weisse if you have questions these situations.
+Contact your Associate Dean and/or your HR Manager if you have questions these situations.

 This statement of policy was endorsed by L&S Academic Planning Council on November 3, 2010.